adempiere/adempiere-ui-gateway/README.md

   The seed is a backup file created with psql.
   If there is a seed, but a database exists already, there will be no restore.

-  This directory is useful when creating a backup: it can be created here, without needing to transfer it from the container to the host.
+  This directory may also be useful when creating a backup: it can be created here, without needing to transfer it from the container to the host.
 - *postgresql/persistent_files*: directory on host used for persistency with the ZK container.
 It allows to share files bewteen the host and the ZK container.
 - *docs*: directory containing images and documents used in this README file.